Stop the Confusion

 2. Protect the floor and countertop.

 3. Remove old doors and drawer fronts and haul away.

 4. Make all modifications, additions and repairs and sand cabinets.

 5. Install color matched ¼” real wood on all end panels.

-6. Install durable furniture grade veneer to all face frames.
+6. Install durable furniture grade real wood veneer (DuraBack) to all face frames.

 7. Install new drawer boxes and pull out trays (Option).

-9. Install custom solid wood doors and drawer fronts.
+9. Install custom solid wood doors with hidden hinges and matching drawer fronts.